When your tile is complicated and expensive…

 For a 12-ft wide countertop like this one, even an out-of-level difference of just 1/16-in per foot from one side to the other would mean almost a full half-tile-width difference in height between the left and right corners of the backsplash.

 Realize that you can’t put a completely rectilinear grid on a fundamentally cockeyed surface without some seriously unbalanced results.
-And, plan accordingly!
+First determine just how cockeyed your backsplash install wall is.
+Then, plan accordingly!

 The Bottom Line

-Properly planning any rectangular tile backsplash layout takes time and care.
-It’s easy to just slap tile on a wall.
-What’s hard is making it look good.
-So just follow these general planning steps for perfect results:
+Properly planning a handmade tile backsplash layout takes time and care.
+You can’t just start slaping handmade tile on a wall from a randomly picked starting point and expect the result to look good.
+Expensive finicky tile reqires care and patience.
+So just follow these planning steps for perfect results:

-1. Work with the material limitations (in this case, a minimum 1/8-in grout line width and irregular 1/4 offset pattern was needed to compensate for tile size variations and to prevent noticeable lippage)
+- Work with the material limitations (in this case, the handmade tile needed a minimum 1/8-in grout line width).

-2. Find a single centerpoint starting point that best balances the overall pattern (in this case, centering the overall tile pattern between the sinktop cabinet opening was key for preventing an off-balance optical effect)
+- Decide on a centerpoint for your pattern that will best balance the final look (in this case, centering the overall tile pattern on the sink faucet was key for preventing an off-kilter optical effect).

-3. Check the resulting corners pattern (ideally, you want to make it look like the field tile pattern is continuous, with full tile widths mushed into both the left and right wall corner turns)
+- Check for tile slivers in corners (ideally, you want to make it look like the field tile pattern is continuous, with full tile widths mushed into both the left and right wall corner turns).

-4. Make sure the countertop and cabinets are level enough (you can cheat a slightly cockeyed situation, but not without planning for it first)
+- Make sure the countertop and cabinets are level, and plan to compensate if they’re not (you can cheat a slightly cockeyed situation, but not without planning for it first).

 Seriously, you CANNOT skimp on this planning work if you’re wanting a perfect final result.
 For example, here’s a spoiler alert look ahead to the final result on this job: